Which answer makes more scientific sense?

 Election-Integrity.info: multiple major reports on the election integrity issue.

-Media Balance Newsletter: a free, twice-a-month newsletter that covers what the mainstream media does not do, on issues from COVID to climate, elections to education, renewables to religion, etc. Here are the Newsletter’s 2022 Archives.
-Send me an email to get your free copy.
+Media Balance Newsletter: a free, twice-a-month newsletter that covers what the mainstream media does not do, on issues from COVID to climate, elections to education, renewables to religion, etc. Here are the Newsletter’s 2023 Archives.
+Please send me an email to get your free copy.
 When emailing me, please make sure to include your full name and the state where you live.
-(Of course, you can cancel the Media Balance Newsletter at any time - but why would you?)
+(Of course, you can cancel the Media Balance Newsletter at any time - but why would you?

 Thanks for reading Critically Thinking About Select Societal Issues!
-Subscribe for FREE to receive new posts (typically about once a week).
+Please pass a link to this article on to other associates who might benefit.
+They can subscribe for FREE to receive new posts (typically about once a week).